Papaya Young Directors

-The sixth edition of the competition began on 14th January 2019 and the submissions for the main category can be submitted until 24th February.
-This year, the participants of the contest will create commercial content for nine, mostly international sponsors: Allegro, BGŻ BNP Paribas, Coca-Cola, Decathlon, Desperados, Durex, McDonald’s and Nationale-Nederlanden.
-All those who want to participate in PYD’s main category should write a director’s synopsis to meet the sponsor’s briefs.
+The sixth edition was unique.
+In this year, the participants of the contest created commercial content for nine, mostly international sponsors: Allegro, BGŻ BNP Paribas, Coca-Cola, Decathlon, Desperados, Durex, McDonald’s and Nationale-Nederlanden.

-What’s more, for the first time in PYD, filmmakers can experiment with creating music videos thanks to Polish beer Żywiec and their Męskie Granie initiative.
-Submissions for this category can be entered from 23rd March, with official screenings of all films held in June.
-The total sum of all the awards on offer exceeds £ 20 000!
+What’s more, for the first time in PYD, filmmakers could experiment with creating music videos thanks to Polish beer Żywiec and their Męskie Granie initiative.
+The competition final took place in Elektrownia Powiśle and we were visited by over 5,000 guests.

 Change the Outlook on Advertising – New Sponsors of the 2019 Papaya Young Directors Competition On Board

 - Henry Scholfield: The way to get to the top Papaya Young Directors

 Henry Scholfield: The way to get to the top

 - Vathana Suppiah: Small pockets of time Papaya Young Directors